 Don’t forget to snap a selfie from the rink or observation deck with the Olympic Rings behind you before going back down to Base Camp!

 When you’re ready to wind down for the day, head back to your hotel.
 Just a tram ride down to Base Camp and I was back in my cozy room.
 It was more than a hotel.
-Completely furnished in full Tahoe fashion with a kitchen, fireplace, patio & that something extra cozy feeling, my stay at The Village at Squaw Valley was incredible.
+It is completely furnished in full Tahoe fashion with a kitchen, fireplace, patio & that something extra cozy feeling, my stay at The Village at Palisades Tahoe in Olympic Valley was incredible.

 Tahoe’s tap water has received past awards for tasting better than any other water in the country.
 So good in fact that the drinking water has a very rare filtration exemption status from the EPA (United States Environmental Protection Agency).
 Tahoe’s campaign is, “Keep Tahoe Blue“.

 The next day I had some fun on the lake!
 As we were taking a drive, I was feeling spontaneous.
 So, not to my best judgment, I threw on a bathing suit I had in the trunk and decided to jump in the water to go snorkeling.